texonica/company-dashboard/memory-bank/systemPatterns.md

 10. User interacts with the data display (filtering and sorting to be enhanced)

 Similar flow applies to ClickUp API requests, with API routes in /api/clickup acting as secure proxies.

+For financial data management, the planned flow is:
+1. User uploads financial data via CSV import
+2. Backend processes and categorizes transactions
+3. System maps payments to projects (potentially many-to-many)
+4. Financial data is aggregated for reporting
+5. User can review and reconcile unmapped transactions
+6. Subscription data is tracked and managed

 ## API Route Implementation
 The system implements several API routes to securely interact with external services: